-This 50-year chart shows how cheap gold now is relative to stocks
+50-year chart shows how cheap gold price still is relative to stocks

-As the graphs show gold’s spike in 1980 to $850 an ounce – in inflation-adjusted terms still the all-time high – saw it lose touch with stock values (and some would say reality) entirely.
+You can argue that during gold’s spike in 1980 to $850 an ounce – in inflation-adjusted terms still the all-time high – it lost touch with stock values (and some would say reality) entirely.

-The chart also shows that even with gold bugs at their most exuberant – when gold hit a record around $1,900 an ounce in 2011 – those levels did not constitute a wild deviation from the norm, and based on relative value could be in reach once again.
+But the recent peak – when gold hit a record around $1,900 an ounce in 2011 – did not constitute a wild deviation from the norm, and based on relative value could be in reach once again.